Castux/plonk/readme.md

 Since it is a text editor and a calculator, you can also add new rolls on the fly, keep track of initiative, HP, whatever you need right there in a full screen webpage.

+The text is saved locally in your browser to prevent accidental loss, but you should probably prepare and save your session somewhere else!

 ## Dice formulas supported

 And any arithmetic formulas involving parentheses and the usual operators `* + - / // ^ %`, and the following: